 - 50,000 FlexPoints = Up to $1,000 ticket value

-If you do the math, that means the value can be as high as 2 cents per point.
-That’s twice the baseline value of 1 cent per point that you should generally shoot for with these general-purpose travel rewards cards.
+If you do the basic calculations, that means the value can be as high as 2 cents per point.
+That equates to double the baseline value of 1 cent per point that you should generally shoot for with these general-purpose travel rewards cards.

-Here’s the catch though: Check out the tiered redemption structure above.
+Here’s the issue, though: Check out the tiered redemption structure above.
 Say the flight you want is $405.
 You’ve surpassed the $400 threshold, meaning you have to redeem 30,000 points (the next tier) for the flight.
 Instead of getting a per-point value of 2 cents, you’re getting 1.3 cents per point.
 That’s still more than the 1 cent per point you’d get with many general-purpose travel cards, but it might still be an unpleasant surprise to have to hand over 10,000 more points to cover an extra $5 in fare.

 Another possible inconvenience is that you have to redeem your points through U.S. Bank’s online reward portal (or by phone, for a fee).
 Other cards allow you to comparison shop, book any type of travel (hotel, flight, cruise) anywhere you want and then request a statement credit.
 Take the Capital One Venture card, for example, which lets you earn 2 miles on every purchase and then cancel out any travel purchase with a statement credit.

 Redemption-inconveniences aside, if you redeem FlexPerks points in the most favorable manner possible, you’re getting an above-average rate of return on your spending.